Terms and Conditions of the EHC Garden Waste Subscription Service

 10. Payment can be made by annual Direct Debit, credit or debit card.
 Payment will not be accepted via any other method.

-11. The Council empties Bins fortnightly.
+11. The Council empties Bins fortnightly with the exception of one collection during the two week catch up period following Christmas.
 Changes to this schedule may arise from bank holiday disruptions or extreme weather conditions; however, we will communicate any scheduled changes with residents in advance via the Council’s website.

 13. We will not return to empty and do not give refunds, unless required by law, for the following:

-e) If the Bin(s) is contaminated/contains incorrect items.
-If the contamination continues, the Council may remove the Bin(s) in accordance with Clause 15;
+- If the Bin(s) is contaminated/contains incorrect items.
+If the contamination continues, the Council may remove the Bin(s) in accordance with Clause 16;

 14. Refunds or partial refunds will only be considered in the following circumstances where a complete service failure has occurred as detailed below: